anabugaenko/powerlaw-function/README.md

 # powerlaw-function: A Python Package for Analysing Heavy-Tailed Data

-This repo provides functionality for fitting power law functions to random variables.
-Some example use-cases are:
+This Package provides functionality for fitting power law functions to random variables.

-1. Testing whether data are drawn iid from a power-law distribution.
-To do this, we can use, e.g. KDE, to infer the CDF from a finite sample of data, and then we can fit a power-law to the inferred CDF, similarly to [Clauset et al. 2007](https://arxiv.org/abs/0706.1062) and [Virkar and Clauset.
-2012](https://arxiv.org/abs/1208.3524).
+In (https://arxiv.org/abs/0706.1062) and [Virkar and Clauset.
+2012](https://arxiv.org/abs/1208.3524), they provide methods appropriate for testing whether data are drawn iid from a power-law distribution.
+To do this, they use KDE to infer the CDF from a finite sample of data, and then we can fit a power-law to the inferred CDF, known as distribution fitting, where they model the probability distribution of a single variable (see - https://www.mathworks.com/help/stats/curve-fitting-and-distribution-fitting.html).

-2. Testing whether a stochastic process follows a power law.
+In our case, we are interested in modelling a response variable as a function of a predictor variable and providing methods for testing whether such a stochastic process follows a power law.
 For instance, we can infer an autocorrelation function from a finite time-series sample, and then we can fit a power-law to the inferred ACF to infer whether the process has long memory.

-`powerlaw-function` provides the core functionality to perform the fitting part of the process in these kinds of use-cases.
-It does not provide the functionality for computing confidence intervals, as the correct way to do this will depend on the specific use-case.
+Our package provides core functionality to perform the fitting and assess the goodness of fit is such cases.
+It does not provide the functionality for computing confidence intervals, as the correct way to do this will depend on the specific use case.

 # Installation

 We recommend Conda for managing Python packages; pip for everything else.
-To get started, simply install `pip` and run:
+To get started, install `pip` and run:

   `pip install powerlaw_function`